 Prognosis and Prevention

 Typically, the prognosis for small tumors that are removed early and adequately is excellent.
 Most squamous cell carcinomas affect only the area around them, penetrating into nearby tissues.
 However, some spread (metastasize) to distant parts of the body, nearby skin and lymph nodes, and eventually to nearby organs and can be fatal.
 Those that occur near the ears and lips, in scars, or around nerves are more likely to spread.
-However, about one third of cancers on the tongue or in the mouth have metastasized before diagnosis (see Cancerous Mouth Growths).
+However, about one third of cancers on the tongue or in the mouth have metastasized before diagnosis (see Mouth and Throat Cancer).

 If the cancer is treated before it metastasizes, the person is usually cured.
 However, if the cancer has metastasized, the chance of surviving the next 5 years, even with treatment, is only 34%.

 Because squamous cell carcinoma is often caused by sun exposure, doctors recommend that people stay out of the sun and use protective clothing and sunscreen, starting in early childhood.

 Doctors treat squamous cell carcinoma and Bowen disease by scraping and burning the tumor with an electric needle (curettage and electrodesiccation), by cutting the tumor out, by destroying the cancer using extreme cold (cryosurgery), or by applying chemotherapy drugs to the skin.
 Doctors may also use photodynamic therapy (see see Sidebar 1: Using Lasers to Treat Skin Problems) or, occasionally, radiation therapy to treat squamous cell carcinoma.
 People whose squamous cell carcinomas have returned or are large should be treated with a technique called Mohs microscopically controlled surgery (see see Sidebar 1: Mohs Microscopically Controlled Surgery).
 These treatments are usually effective, and most people survive.